juliocmarinho/SpringBoot-Course/README.md

 # SpringBoot-Course
 This repository showcases a ToDo List Project developed as part of my SpringBoot learning journey with RocketSeat's course.
+The project highlights my understanding of creating a comprehensive task management application using SpringBoot's powerful features.
+The application demonstrates the implementation of essential CRUD (Create, Read, Update, Delete) operations, RESTful API development, and integration with a database.
+The code structure adheres to industry best practices and demonstrates my proficiency in SpringBoot development.
+Feel free to explore the project and leverage it as a reference for your SpringBoot learning endeavors.